Switcheo/demex-client/README.md

 # Demex Client

-This is an opinionated typescript client that wraps around carbon-js-sdk to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.
+This is an opinionated typescript client that wraps around [carbon-js-sdk](https://github.com/Switcheo/carbon-js-sdk) to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.

-Some data are steamed over websockets and caches it in memory while the remaining will be fetched asynchronously over gRPC or API methods.
+Some data are steamed over websockets and cached in memory while the remaining are fetched asynchronously over gRPC or API methods.

 ## Constraints